jasonjac2/OneMoreWiki/~-Developer-Notes.md

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\River.OneMoreAddIn.dll
 ```

-A full example .reg file is included in the source repo in the file OneMore.reg
+A full example .reg file is included in the source repo in the file _register-onemore.reg_

 ### Development Environment